JeffreyRobertLynch/GlassBox-XAI/README.md

 # GlassBox-XAI
 Attention U-Net for Medical Image Segmentation with XAI Suite

-**Disclaimer: This is not a medical device and not intended for diagnosis or treatment.
-The results shown reflect performance on the curated ISIC 2018 test set (~1,000 images) and have not been evaluated for clinical use.**
+**Disclaimer: This project is for research and demonstration purposes only.
+It is not a medical device and is not intended for clinical use, diagnosis, or treatment.
+All medical images are from the anonymized, public ISIC 2018 dataset and contain no PHI.**

 ---